 Reduction of a meal allowance

-In case the employer provides meals for the employee, the meal allowance is reduced, or they are not provided at all.
+In case the employer provides meals for the employee during the business travel, the meal allowance is reduced, or they are not provided at all.
 The reduction depends on the type of meal:

 - 25% reduction when the employer provides breakfast